-In addition, the City Council updated the High Court with details of the progress that has been made to identify a piece of land for a proposed transit site.
+In addition, the council updated the High Court with details of the progress that has been made to identify a piece of land for a proposed negotiated stopping point (NSP).

 Acknowledging the progress that has been made and recognising the need for an injunction in Wolverhampton, the High Court judge, Mr Justice Stuart-Smith approved the continuation of the injunction and the application to vary.

-The judge also set a requirement for the Council to return to court in July 2020 for a further review hearing to discuss the progress of the transit site.
+The judge also set a requirement for the council to return to court in July 2020 for a further review hearing to discuss the progress of the NSP.

 What happens next?

-The City Council will return to the High Court on Monday 20 July 2020 at 10.30am for a further review hearing.
+The city council returned to the High Court on Monday 20 July 2020 for a further review hearing.

 Further information and inspection documents